Valla-Chan/Spore-Mods/README.md

 # ![sporeicon](https://github.com/Valla-Chan/Spore-Mods/assets/20942102/ec399aeb-c95f-446a-aaa6-6b1ae70514c5)
 # Spore-Mods

-## A collection of Spore mods by Allison Ghost.
+## A collection of Spore mods by Allison Ghost

-###All mods on this page require Spore: Galactic Adventures
+### All mods on this page require Spore: Galactic Adventures
 All most recent mod versions can be downloaded in the "Releases" section to the right of this page.
 Both the raw `.package` file and the full `.sporemod` files are included with some older downloads; most of these are interchangeable and you can download just one or the other.